-When I post something on-line about electrical work you may read that I say something like: "Remove all wires at the battery NEGATIVE POST".
+When I post something on the internet on a forum, List, etc. about electrical work, you may read that I say something like: "Remove all wires at the battery NEGATIVE POST".
 This ASSURES no ground paths, no matter WHAT someone did with the wiring.
 It is a safety precaution for me to say it that way, & in line with the above paragraphs now you know why.

-HINT: It is convenient to cut a SMALL slice out of the battery lug located at that speedometer cable point ...so the hollow vent bolt only needs slight loosening.
+HINT: It is convenient to cut a SMALL slice out of the battery lug located at the speedometer cable point ...so the hollow vent bolt only needs slight loosening.
 Be sure your hollow bolt has both washers on it, which will prevent spreading of the lug.
 The battery lug goes between the washers.

 12/14/2015: Clean up.
 Improve meta-codes.